top of page

 Using Ms Sally's verbatim.
 'Prensable' her version of the word presentable.

-Everyone referred to her as Miss Sally, a lady whose face was permanently lit with a smile.
+Everyone referred to her as Miss Sally, a lady whose smile seemed to be as much a part of her as her name.
 Monday to Saturday, she wore her hair in five long plaits twisted into Bantu knots.
-And on Sundays, she'll let it fall down in waves for attending church.
+And on Sundays, she'll let it fall down in waves to attend church.
 A hat matching her outfit nicely perched on her head of course.

-With no TV, telephone or indoor plumbing, life happened outside.
+Back then, life happened outside.
 We took everything from cooking to showering outdoors.
-So imagine me, a few years ago, paying an arm and a leg for a suite in Vietnam with an outdoor shower.
+So imagine me, a few years ago, paying an arm and a leg for a suite in Vietnam with a bathroom that offered exposition shower.

 How life's changed me!

-I was nine years old when she died, and that hurts to this day.
-She had a huge turnout at her funeral, lots of people crying, including me, but some may have been crying on the realisation that their free dinners were - well, no more.
+I was nine when she passed.
+Her funeral had a huge turnout, with many in tears—including me.
+Some of those tears, though, might have been for the loss of her warm meals, which had always been a highlight for so many.
 Still, the seeds of kindness my great grandmother sowed meant I was well looked after in our village.
 Of course, it helped that I was a favourite.
-She'd magically convert the nos from my mother into yesses for me.
+She'd magically convert the no's from my mother into yesses for me.

 Any wonder that I still struggle with the word - No.

 I'm famous for taking my cousins and sisters down to the ghaut at the end of our land to catch fish that never existed.
-They still rag me about it to this day.
-We would use fishing hooks attached to any twine we could find attached to any sticks we picked up with some luncheon meat on end.
-As I said, we have never once caught any fish, but it didn't stop them from trailing behind me every single time I said - let's go catch fish.
-Of course, this would be followed by an earful from the parents (days later, when they couldn't find luncheon meat in the cupboard) for demolishing tins of luncheon meat without a good explanation.
+They still tease me about it.
+We'd use fishing hooks attached to any twine we could find attached to any sticks we picked up with some luncheon meat on end.
+We never once caught a single fish, but that never once stopped them from following me whenever I said, 'let's go catch fish'.
+Of course, this would be followed by an earful from the parents days later when they realised we’d wiped out the luncheon meat supply with no good reason.

 That's not the house I am in now.
 See, we moved here years later.
-I'd equate it to 'movin on up to the east side' (insert The Jeffersons), with Mr So and So being the neighbours.
-Except it was not a deluxe apartment in the sky but some five bedrooms nearer to the beach.
+'Moved on up to the east side' (cue The Jeffersons theme song).
+Not to a deluxe apartment in the sky but five bedrooms closer to the beach.
 You especially know you are rolling with the big times when you have electric fans in the roof.

 I am no more than two minutes into the walk before a driver stops to offer me a lift.
 But that's always been the way of life on this little island called Montserrat!
 The house on my left has seen many an A list star and heard their music.
 If those walls could talk, they'd tell you what the original inhabitants (plantation owners) talked about.
 And later on, they'd tell you what artists such as Eric Clapton, Sting and Jagger got up to.
 The house after that was another two of my friends who let me use their bikes to learn to ride over one summer.
 (Something my mother only found out the other day, i.e. I can ride a bike.)